Czech President Milos Zeman: a populist tragedy of our times

 These interventions led to an extraordinary open war between the presidential office and the country’s security services, which Zeman even accused of spying on him.

-Zeman tried repeatedly to remove the head of the BIS and he succeeded in pushing out the head of the National Cyber and Information Security Agency (NUKIB) in 2019 after it released a report that led to the government cancelling a contract for China’s Huawei to provide its telecom infrastructure.
+Zeman tried repeatedly to remove the head of the BIS and he succeeded in pushing out the head of the National Cyber and Information Security Agency (NUKIB) in 2019 after it released a report warning against using equipment from China’s Huawei.

 Zeman’s independent foreign policies towards both Beijing and Moscow ended in complete failure.
 Chinese high-handedness – including attempts in 2019 and 2020 to bully the leaders of the Senate to prevent them from visiting Taiwan – led to a fierce backlash.
 One of president-elect Pavel’s first steps after his election was to hold a telephone call with the Taiwanese president, much to the fury of Beijing.